ajarara/circe-actions/README.md

 # Internals of circe-actions
 This part is long, and completely unnecessary to read if you're just using circe-actions to build your own extensions.

-As discussed in the walkthrough, Circe has an event handler table that holds all the events as keys and (possibly empty) lists as values.
-Circe-actions defines a primitive called ```circe-actions-activate-function``` which takes a function and a key of the handler table, and adds the function to right place in the event handler table.
+As discussed in the quick usage, Circe has an event handler table that holds all the events as keys and (possibly empty) lists as values.
+Circe-actions defines a primitive called `circe-actions-activate-function` which takes a function and a key of the handler table, and adds the function to the right place in the event handler table.
 It keeps track of what functions were added in an association list, circe-actions-handlers-alist.
 When an action is deactivated, it is first looked for in the alist, and based on what key is stored there, it is deactivated in the key of the event handler table.

 Thus, it is possible to have the same exact function registered to different events.

 Speaking of registration, what goes on in circe-actions-register?

 Well, not that much.
-Circe-actions-register takes the symbols passed to it, and generates a handler function, through the use of the aptly named ```circe-actions-generate-handler-function```, reproduced here:
+Circe-actions-register takes the symbols passed to it, and generates a handler function, through the use of the aptly named `circe-actions-generate-handler-function`, reproduced here:

 ``` elisp
 (defun circe-actions-generate-handler-function